ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 To promote interoperability, the base encoding MUST be "base64url".

-In the blocks and examples that follow, NOTE: '\' line wrapping per RFC 8792.
+In the blocks and examples that follow, note '\' line wrapping per RFC 8792.

 ## For Binary Content